awslabs/ssosync/README.md

 > [!WARNING]
 > `>= 2.0.0` this makes use of the **Identity Store API** which means:
 > * if deploying the lambda from the [AWS Serverless Application Repository](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-2:004480582608:applications/SSOSync) then it needs to be deployed into the [IAM Identity Center delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) account.
 Technically you could deploy in the management account but we would recommend against this.
-> * if you are running the project as a cli tool, then the environment will need to be using credentials of a user in the [IAM Identity Center delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) account, with appropriate permissions.
+> * if you are running the project as a cli tool, then the environment will need to be using credentials of a user in the [IAM Identity Center delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) account, with appropriate permissions, or credentials that can assume a role in that account via `--assume-role-arn` / `SSOSYNC_ASSUME_ROLE_ARN`.

 > [!WARNING]
 > `>= 2.1.0` make use of named IAM resources, so if deploying via CICD or IaC template will require **CAPABILITY_NAMED_IAM** to be specified.